 The simplest thing we can do with a grid map is to make each of the locations into an A* pathfinding node, with approximately 4 times that many edges:

 However, A* will run much faster if we use only these key locations connected to each other.
 There are possible edges, but only edges that don’t pass through walls:

 A further optimization is to include only the edges that might ever be used in the shortest path.
 The edges we removed aren’t needed because they’re a longer version of a nearby edge.

 TODO: There’s another optimization I haven’t yet implemented for maps with diagonal walls (the AR______ maps in the dropdown).
 The diagonal walls could be smoothed out so that every step doesn’t produce a vertex.

 TODO: There’s also another geometric optimization that lets us skip many of the edges during pathfinding.
 If you’ve reached a corner and the obstacle is on the right, then we only have to consider the edges that bend right from this corner.
 This reduces the number of edges we have to consider.
-See the “culling cusped edges” section of this page for the intuition.
+See the “culling cusped edges” section of this page for the intuition, or see Chapter 3.10 of Game Programming Gems 2 for a generalization for any polygons.
 I haven’t yet written up the version for grids and corners.